 - Office costs

 There are additional tax deductions you may qualify for, especially if you’re a blogger.
-Some of the most common tax deductions for influencers include:
+Some of the most common tax deductions in influencer accounting include:

 - Home office